cannatag/ldap3/docs/manual/source/tutorial.rst

 - it's not an open source neither a closed source product

-I think is important to know what LDAP is not because people tend to call "LDAP" a peculiar part of what they use of the Lightweight Directory Access Protocol (ops..
-I revealed it!).
-LDAP is just a "protocol", like many of the other '*P' words in the Internet ecosystem (HTTP, FTP, IP, TCP...).
+I think is important to know what LDAP is not because people tend to call "LDAP" a peculiar part of what they use of the Lightweight Directory Access Protocol.
+LDAP is just a "protocol", like many of the other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, IP, TCP...).
 It's a set of rules you have to use to "talk" to an external server/database/service/procedure/repository/product (all things in the above list).
 All the talk you can do via LDAP is about key/value(s) pairs grouped in a hierarchical structure.
+LDAP doesn't specify how the data is stored or how the user is authorized to read and modify them.
+There are only a few types of data that each LDAP server must recognize (the standard *schema* we'll meet later).

 That's all, all the (sometime too complex) LDAP machinery you will interact with has this only purpose.

 Being a standard protocol LDAP is not related to any specific product and it is described in a set of RFC (Request for comments, the official rules of the Internet ecosystem).
 Its latest version is 3 and is documented in the RFC4510